Motion is something you deal with every day. This makes motion blur photography the perfect subject for surreal, thoughtful, and educational images.

 But you can use this as a chance to improve your self-portrait, landscape, and long

 16. Photograph Famous Locations in Motion

-Instead of taking casual photos of famous landmarks on your next trip, take your tripod out for long exposure photography.
+Instead of taking casual photos of famous landmarks on your next trip, take your tripod out for long

 This is an easy way to elevate your travel photography and make your tourist photos stand out, like this image of a torii gate in Hakone, Japan.

 15. Capture Moving Clouds Straight from Your Window